haroldadmin/MoonShot/README.md

 ### Features
 * View Next Launch information right on the home page
 * Get reminders before every launch
-* Clean, minimal design.
-Has Dark theme support as well.
-* Offline support, can display saved information when there's no network available.
 * View all the rockets used by SpaceX along with the launches they have attempted
 * View Launch Pad information about every launch
+* Clean, minimal design.
+Has Dark theme support.
+* Offline ready: Can display saved information when there's no network available.
+* And a lot, lot more.

 ### Project Architecture